MichalOpoka/ecfr/cfr/title-02-Grants-Agreements/subtitle-A-Office-Management-Budget-Guidance-Grants-Agreements/chapter-II-Office-Management-Budget-Guidance/part-200-Uniform-Administrative-Requirements-Cost-Principles-Audit-Requirements-Federal-Awards/subpart-F-Audit-Requirements/subjectgroup-ECFRea73e47c9a286e6-Auditors/section-200.514.md

 (ii) Perform testing of internal control as planned in paragraph (c)(3)(i) of this section.

 (4) When internal control over some or all of the compliance requirements for a major program are likely to be ineffective in preventing or detecting noncompliance, the planning and performing of testing described in paragraph (c)(3) of this section are not required for those compliance requirements.
-However, the auditor must report a significant deficiency or material weakness in accordance with § 200.516 Audit findings, assess the related control risk at the maximum, and consider whether additional compliance tests are required because of ineffective internal control.
+However, the auditor must report a significant deficiency or material weakness in accordance with § 200.516, assess the related control risk at the maximum, and consider whether additional compliance tests are required because of ineffective internal control.

 (d) *Compliance.* (1) In addition to the requirements of GAGAS, the auditor must determine whether the auditee has complied with Federal statutes, regulations, and the terms and conditions of Federal awards that may have a direct and material effect on each of its major programs.